Skip to content

 177. Procedures in place to assess all own and third party supplying palm oil mills for risk level?

-The company states that its mills are assessed quarterly for risk, defined as "related directly to any human rights, environmental, labor or community issue having arisen in the long (10+years) / short term (1 year)".
+The company states that its mills are assessed semi-annually and annually for risk, defined as "related directly to any human rights, environmental, labor or community issue having arisen in the long (10+years) / short term (1 year)".
 NDPE IRF reporting is completed twice per year by suppliers.

 • Y